AtlantisCorp/JSONPP/README.md

 ## Serialization
 You can serialize a structure with the serialize operator `<<`.
-The only thing to do is to provide a function `JSON toJSON() const` in your structure, that will be used by `JSON::Value` to serialize the structure to a JSON object.
+The only thing to do is to provide a function `void toJSON(JSON&) const` in your structure, that will be used by `JSON::Value` to serialize the structure to a JSON object.

 ```c++
 struct T1